HariSekhon/Knowledge-Base/tableau.md

 ### Data Extract Refreshes

-You can schedule data extract refreshes on the Dashboard -> Extract Refreshes tab.
+You can schedule data extract refreshes on the Dashboard's `Extract Refreshes` tab.

 ## Troubleshooting